Vinoth30457/quiz-app/README.md

 ## The challenge

-the challenge is to build out this tic tac toe app using the function
+the challenge is to build out this Quiz app using the function

 ### Links